ms-iot/ROSOnWindows/GettingStarted/VcpkgAsRosdep.md

 # Example Workflow

 Let's take [koboki](http://wiki.ros.org/kobuki) as an example.
 After checking out the source code and running `rosdep check`, two missing requirements are reported from here: `libusb-dev` and `libftdi-dev`.
 They are the rosdep keys, so you will need another look up to see what's the actual package names for platforms.
-By checking `index.ros.org`, they are found as `libusb-dev` and `libftdi-dev` respectively on Ubuntu.
-By a further check, they are registered as `libftdi-dev (0.20-4build1)` and `libusb-dev (2:0.1.12-28)` on `packages.ubuntu.com`.
-It gives us an idea what version to use.
+By checking [`index.ros.org`](https://index.ros.org), they are found as `libusb-dev` and `libftdi-dev` respectively on Ubuntu.
+By a further check, they are registered as [`libftdi-dev (0.20-4build3)`](https://packages.ubuntu.com/bionic/libftdi-dev) and [`libusb-dev (2:0.1.12-31)`](https://packages.ubuntu.com/bionic/libusb-dev) on [`packages.ubuntu.com`](https://packages.ubuntu.com), which gives us an idea what version to use.

 Back to Vcpkg, `libusb-dev` can be found as `libusb-win32`.
 You can do `vcpkg install libusb-win32:x64-windows` from the ROS command prompt.
 Since Vcpkg is integrated with your ROS installation already, developers can do `catkin_make` to iterate on Windows port work.
 And in this example, `libftdi-dev` is not found in Vcpkg.
 It is because the library is not ported yet in Vcpkg.
 You can make a Vcpkg port for it, and contributethe Vcpkg recipe back to [Microsoft\Vcpkg](https://github.com/microsoft/vcpkg).